THE DRAIN DETECTIVE

 Get the file.

-By end of day, your inbox has the digital case file: HD video of the entire run, timestamped findings, depth markers on every defect, plain-English notes, and a one-page summary you can hand to a contractor, a seller, or your agent.
+By end of day, your inbox has the digital case file: HD video of the entire run, timestamped findings, plain-English notes, and a summary you can hand to a contractor, a seller, or your agent.
 No waiting a week.
 No follow-up phone tag.

 Three steps.
 One trip.
 One flat price.
 One file in your inbox by 5pm.